duranaustin/CS-2420/README.md

  *  include any help from people (including course staff, lab TAs,
  *  classmates, and friends) and attribute them by name.
  *****************************************************************************/
+ We received no help on this assignment.

 /******************************************************************************
  *  If you worked with a partner, assert below that you followed
  *  the protocol as described on the assignment page.
 Give one
  *  sentence explaining what each of you contributed.
  *****************************************************************************/
+ We followed the protocol as described on the assignment page.
+We decided to split up our work by class.
+I(Austin Duran) worked mainly on the Deque.java class.
+(Ashton Chatelain) worked mainly on the RandomizedQueue.java class.
+However, we both helped the other one out when we found ourselves stuck on implementing some parts of our classes.

 /******************************************************************************
  *  Describe any serious problems you encountered.
  *****************************************************************************/
+ No serious problems were encountered.

 /******************************************************************************